emerson-silva/emerson-silva/README.md

-### [WIP]
+### Hi!
+This is my Portfolio Page :D I'm glad you got here!

+## My name is Emerson and this is a little summary about me:
-- 🔭 I’m currently working on ...
-My Game Design/Development Portfolio
+- 🔭 I’m currently working on my Game Design and Game Development Portfolio.
-- 🌱 I’m currently learning ...
-Spring Boot and Unity 3D
+- 🌱 I’m currently learning a lot of things!
+I spend the most time studying Spring Boot and GameDevelopment.

 <!--
 **emerson-silva/emerson-silva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.